Referencing for Genealogists: Sources and Citation (Book Review)

 I am in the process of learning UK research; from that perspective, the book is useful as it provides mini-introductions to records.
 It also helped me understand which parts of each record are most important for creating citations.
 The content of source commentary is wide-ranging.
 Sometimes the text discusses citation details; other times it points out unique aspects of the records.
 It may also describe the history behind a source.

-about particular records explain where to add, subtract, and otherwise make adjustments to the citation format.
+Broadly speaking, there are two citation formats in the book.
+Discussions about particular records explain where to add, subtract, and otherwise make adjustments to the citation format.

 Secondary sources follow this general form: